top of page

 Why Black Sun Healing Exists

-When I came across this information, I was already working inside the system.
+When I came across this information, I was already working inside the therapy system.
 I had followed the path it laid out, trained at a top program, and built a successful practice—I was the top-rated therapist in Salt Lake City.
-By every standard the system uses to measure success, I was excelling.
-But learning this created a dilemma: stay in a system that didn’t work and was doing nothing to improve, or leave it.
+By every standard society uses to measure success, I was excelling.
+But learning this created a dilemma: stay in an organization and system that didn’t work and was doing nothing to improve, or leave it.

 Once I saw it clearly, staying meant participating in a system I knew was failing.
 So I walked away.
 I gave up my license and the security that came with it, choosing to live in alignment with what I knew to be true rather than what was convenient.
 That decision was only possible because I had already begun doing something different.